Why is My Christmas Cactus Dropping Buds?

 Saturated Soil Causes Flower Buds to Drop

-Whilst Christmas cactus are rainforest plants they are epiphytic which means they grow on other trees and off the ground which means they do not tolerate their roots being in Damp or boggy soil.
+Whilst Christmas cacti are rainforest plants they are epiphytic which means they grow on other trees branches and off the ground, which means they do not tolerate their roots being in Damp or boggy soil.

-The key is to keep the soil evenly moist but well draining.
+The secret is to keep the soil evenly moist but well-draining.

-There are several factors that cause of damp soil and result in buds falling off:
+Several factors cause damp soil and result in buds falling off:

 • Pots without drainage holes in the base.
 Christmas cactus does not tolerate its roots in standing water.
 Ensure that your pot has drainage holes in the base and that they do not become blocked with compacted soil or roots.

-Ensure that your potted Christmas cactus plants have good drainage to maintain the optimal balance of moisture during bud formation to avoid the flower buds falling off.
+Ensure that your potted Christmas cactus plants have good drainage to maintain the optimal balance of moisture during bud formation and avoid the flower buds falling off.

 Decorative outer pots can prevent water from draining properly .